 “Don’t worry about grocery shopping or cooking.”

-OK, seriously, who is giving this advice?
-What are you supposed to do, starve yourself and your other family members?
-You will have to cook, or at least heat up chicken nuggets, or at the very least order in from the ramen place.
+Maybe the better way to phrase this one is “keep it simple when it comes to grocery shopping and cooking.”
+You will have to cook in some way, shape or form – or at least heat up chicken nuggets, or at the very least order in from the ramen place.
 The best case scenario is that someone drops off food or sets up a MealTrain for you.
 (Hint heavily to your friends that you would like them to do this; it’s a lifesaver.)
-Aside from that, you’re on your own.
-And last I checked, it’s kind of important for new moms, especially breastfeeding ones, to eat.
+We all know it’s kind of important for new moms, especially breastfeeding ones, to eat.
 So, yeah, you should do that.

 “Enlist help from everyone you can.”